dantastic2/scripting-tools/README.md

-# python-tools
+# scripting-tools
-Python Tools for General Use Cases
+Bash, Python, and other Scripting Tools for General Use Cases